 In combination with our imaging team, Animalius Medicine is ideally situated to provide excellence in diagnosis and treatment of cardiac conditions.
 We are highly skilled and interested in this field and have a range of supportive equipment including ECG and Holter monitoring.
 Onsite fluoroscopy is available to facilitate interventional cardiology procedures such as pulmonic stenosis balloon valvuloplasty in collaboration with veterinary cardiologists.

 Stable neurology patients are welcomed.
-We have an onsite 64 slice CT for examination of spinal and urgent central nervous system patients.
-Should MRI be indicated, we have off-site options for our patients and can co-ordinate results and organise management plans.
+We have an onsite 64 slice CT and 1.5T MRI for examination of spinal and urgent central nervous system patients.
+We also offer a seizure package which incorporates a neurology exam, blood tests, MRI and CSF examination if indicated.

 It is common for the cause of a medical problem to be diagnosed as an oncological disease.
 A combination of medical and surgical therapies may be required to improve patient outcomes.
 It is important that the needs of the patient and their family are considered when formulating such management plans.
 Many chemotherapy options are offered at Animalius however should a specific treatment not be available at this time, then other arrangements will be recommended and arranged for the pet.